loorisr/crawlrouter/README.md

 # CrawlRouter

-This is a API that integrates with Tavily, Searxng, Firecrawl, and Crawl4ai.
+This is a API that is Firecrawl-compatible and integrates with Tavily, Searxng, Firecrawl, Jina, Google CSE and Crawl4ai.

+I've developed this tool because the different searching and scraping API available don’t have the same format and are not compatible.
+This software helps to use the tool of your choice with a software can is compatible with Firecrawl.

 ## Prerequisites